Crunched for time, but want a demo? Watch our pre-recorded demo instead!

 Other Contractors

 This time of year is also a great time to network with other construction pros in your area.
 You’re probably like, What?
-They’re my competitor, CompanyCam blog author.
+They’re my competitor!
 Every dollar they get is a dollar taken from me.”

 Maybe.
-But if we learned anything from Monsters University, it’s that we all have our unique strengths and weaknesses.
+But we all have our unique strengths and weaknesses.
 And the better we pair these with others, the more we all benefit.

 Instead of thinking, General Contractor X has never installed level cabinets in their life.”
 Think, I’m hella good at cabinet installs and can help them out.
 GCX has forgotten more about bathroom tiling than I’ll ever learn, so I’ll sub them on this job.”